#include <stdio.h>

 }

-• It is important to match variable type regarding corresponded two variables, e.g., int a and int b correspond to int func_a and int func_b, respectively.
-On the two variables, the variable types are match as int.
+view function is to view value of two variables.main function.int a and int b correspond to int func_a and int func_b, respectively.
+On the two variables, the variable types are match as int.view to other names.int-type variables to viewing double-type variables.
+In this case, for viewing, use %lf instead of %d and use double instead of int.#include <stdio.h>

 //making function